Fertilizer Fund scam: Litigation

+In March 2023, the Sandiganbayan convicted two former Department of Agriculture Region 1 officials of 6 counts of graft and sentenced to serve 36 to 60 years in jail for the purchase of ₱3.4 million of liquid fertilizer bottles without public bidding, and for failing to distribute the fertilizers to farmer beneficiaries.

 The Sandiganbayan's fourth division, in a resolution promulgated on October 27, 2023, but made public the following month, granted the motions filed by Napoles, by a president of non-government organization Philippine Social Development Foundation Inc., as well as by four former officials of the Department of Agriculture–Caraga, to dismiss the charges against them, citing inordinate delay in the investigation by the Ombudsman, which took more than six years since the complaint was filed in 2017.